-Update October 2017: After several decades, a spiritual sequel to this camera has been created by Polaroid Originals.
-I haven’t gotten my hands on it to test it yet, but you can take a peek at it on the official site.
-It has a similar iconic look and uses 600 type film, which is a bit easier to shoot, but if you want to know more about the classic itself, read on below.
+Update November 2017: After several decades, a spiritual sequel to this camera has been created by Polaroid Originals – the OneStep 2!
+It has a similar iconic look, but uses 600 and I-type film, which is a bit easier to shoot.
+The OneStep 2 is brand new, but if you want to know more about the classic itself, read on below.

 Update September 2017: The Impossible Project has renamed itself ‘Polaroid Originals’ as part of a major rebranding effort.
 The film itself is still the same, so for our purposes in this article the Impossible Project and Polaroid Originals are the same.
 To clarify, ‘Polaroid Originals’ are the films and cameras developed by the Impossible Project, while just ‘Polaroid’ refers to the original instant film line that was discontinued in 2008.